Photographs and Videos: Admissibility, and Proof Invoking Presumptions and ‘Silent Witness’ Theory

 General Evidence on Factual Features through a ‘Proper’ Witness Sufficient

-Besides admission of the other side as regards the authenticity, the photographs or videos may instead be proved through a ‘proper’ witness who is competent to depose by way of general evidence regarding the factual features depicted therein, such as the identity of the persons in the photograph, the place, the time, or the surrounding circumstances.
+Besides admission of the other side as regards the authenticity, the photographs or videos may instead be proved through a ‘proper’ witness capable to furnish general (and reliable) evidence’ (to invoke the ‘general presumption‘ under Section 119, BSA) regarding the factual features depicted therein, such as the identity of the persons in the photograph, the place, the time, or the surrounding circumstances.

 The following legal principles are relevant in this matter:

-• 1.
-Formal proof of a photograph or copy of a video and the requirement of the certificate under Section 63(4) are two distinct and independent matters.
+• 2.
+The admissibility of a photograph or copy of a video (under the Section 63(4) certificate) and its formal proof are two distinct and independent matters.

 • 2.
-Even in cases where formal proof of the photographs or copies of videos is dispensed with, the certificate under Section 63(4) of the BSA (Section 65B of the IEA) is necessary, when a computer output (copy) of a photograph or video is produced — in view of the non-obstante clause in Section 63 of the BSA.
+Even in cases where formal proof of the photographs or copies of videos is dispensed with, the certificate under Section 63(4) of the BSA (Section 65B of the IEA) is necessary — in view of the non-obstante clause in Section 63 of the BSA.

 • 3.
 A photograph or a copy of video, admitted in evidence on the strength of a certificate under Section 63(4), stands on a distinct footing (in contradistinction to a statement-of-account) by reason of the statutory (general) presumptions that the court can invoke (under Section 119 BSA), it being direct visual depictions of facts.